JordinBryant/Jordin-Bryant/README.md

 ### 👋 Hello!
 My name is Jordin Bryant, I am a Full Stack Software Engineer.
 I love learning new things and working with others to resolve problems!
-I have a background in Cosmetology, personal fitness training, and I was also a flight attendant, so helping people has also become a passion of mine!
+I have a background in Cosmetology, personal fitness training, and I was also a Flight Attendant, so helping people has also become a passion of mine!
 I am excited to have entered into the world of technology, where I can implement some of my problem-solving experience in a progressive way.
 Feel free to reach out if you have any questions!

 * Intrested in art, beauty, fitness, movies, and travel :white_heart:
 * 📫 Email: Jordintaylor095@gmail.com